ricebear-org/ricebear-org.github.io/discord.md

 **Rule 1: Do not break Discord's Community Guidelines (https://discordapp.com/guidelines).** They apply to ALL Discord guilds, not just ours; if you've been in a public community guild (server), these should be familiar to you.
 If not, please review and understand them.

-**Rule 1.5: Do not do anything (like promoting racist/"alt-right"/threatening content) that can get our guild and its members in trouble with Discord Trust and Safety.** Discord Trust and Safety are notorious among its well-informed users for mass banning users from the entire service who are residing in guild(s) who fail to enforce parts of the Community Guidelines, even when said users are not active in that/these guild(s).
+**Rule 1.5: Do not do anything (like promoting offensively racist/"alt-right"/threatening content in a good light) that can get our guild and its members in trouble with Discord Trust and Safety.** Discord Trust and Safety are notorious among its well-informed users for mass banning users from the entire service who are residing in guild(s) who fail to enforce parts of the Community Guidelines, even when said users are not active in that/these guild(s).
 They especially pay attention to racist and "alt-right" content.
 This means that this content is especially not welcome here.
 Violations for this rule are taken much more seriously than any other rule listed here.

 **Rule 2: Stay good towards each other.** In other words, don't create toxicity or trouble, and don't treat others the way you don't want to be treated.
 Keep in mind that banter towards someone else is okay as long as they are cool with it.
 It's worth noting that some users (including you) may have different perspectives and mannerisms, but it's best not to follow through them if they cause issues.

-**Rule 3: Keep topic-specific conversations in topic-specific channels.
-Check #org-list to make sure a topic is not restricted to a set of channel(s).** We aren't a high traffic guild, so this isn't enforced heavily, but if you are asked to take a conversation to the appropriate channel(s), please do so.
+**Rule 3: Try to keep topic-specific conversations in topic-specific channels.
+Check #org-list to make sure a topic is not restricted to a set of channel(s).** For now, depending on the topic, dropping a few things in general that could be elsewhere is okay as long as it's not annoying to people who are not opt-in to see certain topics.
+We aren't a high traffic guild, so this rule isn't enforced heavily, but if you are asked to take a conversation to the appropriate channel(s), please do so.

+**To be a part of this community, you must be recognized as a Ring 4 in our Ring System.
+See the post below for more.**

 **A brief explanation of the Ring System**:
 The Ring System establishes a way to identify active members, as well as creating a safety moat for ourselves.
 New users start at Ring 5 (Guest), and can work their way up to Ring 2 (Member+).
 Promotions are made through being active in our community, without causing trouble often.